jeremenichelli/jeremias.codes/src/posts/2024-12-03-media-query-css-functions.md

 ## Wrap-up

-When you need to modify several rules or selectors, a nested media query seems like a better option, but for single line modifications and CSS variable declarations custom media plus value functions syntax could be a game changer in developer experience.
+When you need to modify several rules or selectors, a nested media query seems like a better option, but for a single property change or variable declarations, custom media with value functions syntax could be a game changer in developer experience.

 ## Further reading